godsgiftuko/godsgiftuko/README.md

 <h1 align="center">Hi, I'm God'sgift Uko </h1>
+<h3 align="center">I'm an enthusiastic, self-taught software engineer who places a focus on results.
-<h3 align="center">An enthusiastic and self taught result-oriented software engineer with 5 years of experience.
-Started alone as a freelance on Fiverr, and now in a distributed and agile team of creators.
-Delivering scalable solutions by building application with the help of MERN stack technology is my utmost concern.</h3>
+With 5 years of experience, developing scalable and performant web applications with MERN stack technology.
+Started alone as a freelance on Fiverr, and now in a distributed and agile team of creators.</h3>

 ## About Me